Overview of Windows as a service

-Specialized systems—such as PCs that control medical equipment, point-of-sale systems, and ATMs—often require a longer servicing option because of their purpose.
+Specialized systems—such as devices that control medical equipment, point-of-sale systems, and ATMs—often require a longer servicing option because of their purpose.
 These devices typically perform a single important task and don’t need feature updates as frequently as other devices in the organization.
 It’s more important that these devices be kept as stable and secure as possible than up to date with user interface changes.
-The LTSC servicing model prevents Windows 10 Enterprise LTSB devices from receiving the usual feature updates and provides only quality updates to ensure that device security stays up to date.
-With this in mind, quality updates are still immediately available to Windows 10 Enterprise LTSB clients, but customers can choose to defer them by using one of the servicing tools mentioned in the section Servicing tools.
+The LTSC servicing model prevents Enterprise LTSC devices from receiving the usual feature updates and provides only quality updates to ensure that device security stays up to date.
+With this in mind, quality updates are still immediately available to Windows 10 Enterprise LTSC clients, but customers can choose to defer them by using one of the servicing tools mentioned in the section Servicing tools.

-Long-term Servicing channel is not intended for deployment on most or all the PCs in an organization; it should be used only for special-purpose devices.
-As a general guideline, a PC with Microsoft Office installed is a general-purpose device, typically used by an information worker, and therefore it is better suited for the Semi-Annual servicing channel.
+The Long-term Servicing channel is not intended for deployment on most or all the devices in an organization; it should be used only for special-purpose devices.
+As a general guideline, a device with Microsoft Office installed is a general-purpose device, typically used by an information worker, and therefore it is better suited for the General Availability channel.

-Windows 10 LTSB will support the currently released processors and chipsets at the time of release of the LTSB.
-As future CPU generations are released, support will be created through future Windows 10 LTSB releases that customers can deploy for those systems.
+LTSC releases will support the currently released processors and chipsets at the time of release of the LTSC.
+As future CPU generations are released, support will be created through future LTSC releases that customers can deploy for those systems.
 For more information, see Supporting the latest processor and chipsets on Windows in Lifecycle support policy FAQ - Windows Products.

-The Long-term Servicing Channel is available only in the Windows 10 Enterprise LTSB edition.
+The Long-term Servicing Channel is available only in the Windows 10 Enterprise LTSC editions.
 This edition of Windows doesn’t include a number of applications, such as Microsoft Edge, Microsoft Store, Cortana (though limited search capabilities remain available), Microsoft Mail, Calendar, OneNote, Weather, News, Sports, Money, Photos, Camera, Music, and Clock.
-These apps are not supported in Windows 10 Enterprise LTSB edition, even if you install by using sideloading.
+These apps are not supported in the Enterprise LTSC editions, even if you install by using sideloading.

-For many IT pros, gaining visibility into feature updates early—before they’re available to the Semi-Annual Channel — can be both intriguing and valuable for future end user communications as well as provide the means to test for any issues on the next Semi-Annual Channel release.
-With Windows 10, feature flighting enables Windows Insiders to consume and deploy preproduction code to their test machines, gaining early visibility into the next build.
-Testing the early builds of Windows 10 helps both Microsoft and its customers because they have the opportunity to discover possible issues before the update is ever publicly available and can report it to Microsoft.
+For many IT pros, gaining visibility into feature updates early--before they’re available to the Semi-Annual Channel — can be both intriguing and valuable for future end user communications as well as provide the means to test for any issues on the next General Availability release.
+Windows Insiders can consume and deploy preproduction code to their test machines, gaining early visibility into the next build.
+Testing the early builds helps both Microsoft and its customers because they have the opportunity to discover possible issues before the update is ever publicly available and can report it to Microsoft.

-There are many tools with which IT pros can service Windows as a service.
+There are many tools you can use to service Windows as a service.
 Each option has its pros and cons, ranging from capabilities and control to simplicity and low administrative requirements.
 The following are examples of the servicing tools available to manage Windows as a service updates:

 - Windows Update (stand-alone) provides limited control over feature updates, with IT pros manually configuring the device to be in the Semi-Annual Channel.
-Organizations can target which devices defer updates by selecting the Defer upgrades check box in Start\Settings\Update & Security\Advanced Options on a Windows 10 client.
+Organizations can target which devices defer updates by selecting the Defer upgrades check box in Start\Settings\Update & Security\Advanced Options on a Windows client device.

-- Windows Update for Business is the second option for servicing Windows as a service.
-This servicing tool includes control over update deferment and provides centralized management using Group Policy.
+- Windows Update for Business includes control over update deferment and provides centralized management using Group Policy or MDM.
 Windows Update for Business can be used to defer updates by up to 365 days, depending on the version.
-These deployment options are available to clients in the Semi-Annual Channel.
-In addition to being able to use Group Policy to manage Windows Update for Business, either option can be configured without requiring any on-premises infrastructure by using Intune.
+These deployment options are available to clients in the General Availability Channel.
+In addition to being able to use Group Policy to manage Windows Update for Business, either option can be configured without requiring any on-premises infrastructure by using Microsoft Intune.

-- System Center Configuration Manager provides the greatest control over servicing Windows as a service.
+- Microsoft Endpoint Configuration Manager provides the greatest control over servicing Windows as a service.
 IT pros can defer updates, approve them, and have multiple options for targeting deployments and managing bandwidth usage and deployment times.